spdd/awesome-blockchain/README.md

 # Other
 * [Tradle](http://tradle.io/) extending the bitcoin blockchain to non-financial applications
+* [TomoCoin](http://tomocoin.io/) an innovative solution to the scalability problem with the Ethereum blockchain.

 # Private Blockchain
 * [Multichain](http://www.multichain.com/) Open platform for building blockchains